aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-10- NBV planner and exploration.md

 ![TSDF volume box](/images/10_8_2018/tsdf_volume_box.png)

-The Kinect Fusion package does the tracking package.
-It uses Octomap in order to do the mapping process which I will discuss in the next title.
+The Kinect Fusion package does the camera tracking and it uses Octomap in order to do the mapping process which I will discuss in the next title.

 A detailed description of the functions as well as the order in which different things are executed can be found in [this wiki on the workcell_explorer repository](https://github.com/ros-industrial/workcell_explorer/wiki/Kinect-Fusion-node-summary).
-The theoretical development behind Kinect Fusion can be found via these links [part 1](https://aadityasaraiya.github.io//blog/2018/08/07/Kinect_Fusion_for_3-D_reconstruction_Part_1/) and [part 2](https://aadityasaraiya.github.io//blog/2018/08/08/Kinect_Fusion_for_3-D_reconstruction_Part_2/).
+The theoretical discussion behind Kinect Fusion can be found via these links [part 1](https://aadityasaraiya.github.io//blog/2018/08/07/Kinect_Fusion_for_3-D_reconstruction_Part_1/) and [part 2](https://aadityasaraiya.github.io//blog/2018/08/08/Kinect_Fusion_for_3-D_reconstruction_Part_2/).

 ## Next-Best View planner